vub-hpc/cesm-config/README.md

 ## File structure

 All paths defined in `config_machines.xml` are below `$VSC_SCRATCH`.
-These folders contain everything including the executables, input data sets, thecases and their output.
+These folders contain everything including the executables, input data sets, user cases and outputs.
 CESM can generate rather big cases reaching several hundreds of GB.
-The structure is divided in two main folders
+The structure is contained in the `cesm` folder

-* `cesm` contains all those files that are suitable to be share by multiple members of the research group (*ie* input data sets)

-* `cime` contains user generated data, including the cases generated with CIME, their output and the source code of CESM/CIME

 ```
 $VSC_SCRATCH